"A museum-quality guitar that was reportedly on display at the Nam Museum for 10 years"

 -Yosuke Inoue

-TCGAKKIHe played electric and acoustic guitars.
-Later, in 2023, he participated in launching Advance Guitars, a specialty shop for acoustic guitars.
-As store manager, he gained experience dealing with collectors and musicians both domestically and internationally.
-He contributed significantly to publishing the world's first SJ reference book, "GIBSON KING OF THE FLAT-TOPS."
+He was in charge of electric and acoustic guitars at TCGAKKI.
+He then joined the launch of Advance Guitars, a specialty store for acoustic guitars, in 2023.
+As store manager, he has experience dealing with collectors and musicians both domestically and internationally.
+He was instrumental in the publication of the world’s first SJ reference book, “GIBSON KING OF THE FLAT-TOPS.”
 He also writes numerous columns.

-One word: The Kansas legend, Mossman.
-This instrument, crafted by Scott Baxendale carrying on the legacy of Stuart Mossman, is drama itself—transcending the boundaries of a mere musical instrument.
-Though the brand has endured a tumultuous fate, the craftsmanship and sound poured into it are undeniably authentic.
-We invite you to experience the passionate story hidden within the annals of American guitar history.
+A Few Words: “ The legend of Kansas, Mosman.
+Crafted by Scott Baxendale, who carries on the legacy of Stuart Mosman, this instrument is a drama in itself, transcending the boundaries of a mere musical instrument.
+Though the brand has followed a tumultuous path, the craftsmanship and sound embedded within are undeniably authentic.
+I hope you can feel the passionate story hidden behind the history of American guitars.”

-Qualifications and Experience: 8 years as an instrument appraiser, contributing articles and providing editorial support for Acoustic Guitar Magazine and other publications
+Qualifications & Experience: 8 years as a musical instrument appraiser; contributor and consultant for Acoustic Guitar Magazine and other publications

 MOSSMAN SUPER CUSTOM by Baxendale, embodying the spirit of Warner Bros.